Aerospace architecture: Human-centered design

-Due to the large space boom and technological advancements, over the past decade numerous countries and companies have released statements that human expeditions in the Solar System are far from done.
-With long duration confinement in limited interior space in micro-g with little-to-no real variability in environment, attention towards user [crew] subjects well-being, and mental alertness will pose complex human-centered design issues.
+Due to the large space boom and technological advancements over the past decade, numerous countries and companies have released statements that human expeditions in the Solar System are "far from done".
+With long duration confinement in limited interior space in micro-gravity with little-to-no real variability in environment, attention towards crew well-being and mental alertness will pose complex human-centered design issues.
 Mars transit vehicles and surface habitats will constitute highly confined, technical settings characterized by social, emotional and physical deprivation while affording little opportunity to experience privacy and environmental variation.
-And esthetic/appearance measures for human exploration will emphasize upon “naturalistic countermeasures” to the innate/multitudinous stresses of such expeditions.
+Aesthetic and appearance measures for human exploration will emphasize upon “naturalistic countermeasures” to the multitudinous stresses of such expeditions.
+A study conducted in 1989 found that when given multiple photographs and paintings as potential decoration for the International Space Station (ISS), crew test subjects all individually preferred those with naturalistic, irrespective themes, and a large depth of field.
+Other examples of human-centered design include using pastel paints on the ISS to contrast and provide “up or down” cues in micro-gravity environments, or the concept of dynamically and spatially adjusting lighting color and intensities to conform to daily and even seasonal biorhythms similar to earth to mitigate the societal separation effects experienced in space.

-Although human wants, needs, and limitations both physically and mentally need to be evaluated and address when designing for space.
-Design decisions must at least co-exist, if not be synergistic, with the overall metrics of aerospace engineering design.
-Ex.
-The International Space Station Toilet.
-Human factors and habitability design are important topics for all working and living spaces.
-For space exploration, they are vital.
+Although human wants, needs, and limitations both physically and mentally need to be evaluated and addressed when designing for space, design decisions must at least co-exist, if not be synergistic, with the overall metrics of aerospace engineering design (Ex.
+The toilet on the International Space Station).
+Human factors and habitability design are important topics for all working and living spaces; For space exploration, they are vital.
 While human factors and certain habitability issues have been integrated into the design process of crewed spacecraft, there is a crucial need to move from mere survivability to factors that support thriving.
-As of today, the risk of an incompatible vehicle or habitat design has already been identified by NASA as recognized key risk to human health and performance in space.
+As of today, the risk of an incompatible vehicle or habitat design has already been identified by NASA as a recognized key risk to human health and performance in space.
 Habitability and human factors will become even more important determinants for the design of future long-term and commercial space facilities as larger and more diverse groups occupy off-earth habitats.

-Past examples

-A study conducted in 1989 (reference 2) found that when given multiple photographs and paintings as potential decoration of the international space station.
-Test (crew) subjects all individually preferred those with naturalistic, irrespective themes, and a large depth of field.
-Other examples of human-centered design is using pastel paints on the International Space Station (ISS) to contrast and provide “up/down” cues in micro-g environments or the concept of dynamically and spatially adjusting lighting color and intensities to conform to daily and even seasonal biorhythms similar to earth to mitigate the societal separation effects experienced in space.